explodinglabs/jsonrpcclient/README.md

     5

-Without ``response=True``, your message is just a notification, which means you're not expecting a response.
+Without ``response=True``, your message is just a notification, which means you're not expecting a response unless there's an error.

 You can also pass keyword arguments like any other python function, and they'll be translated into JSON-RPC.